r-lib/pillar/cran-comments.md

 ## revdepcheck results

-Checked all first- and second-level downstream packages from CRAN, found one regression in banR (likely due to access to external resources) and a segmentation fault in dexter (unlikely to be attributable to the most recent changes in pillar).
+Checked all first- and second-level downstream packages from CRAN, found regressions in banR and rdefra (likely due to access to external resources) and a segmentation fault in dexter (unlikely to be attributable to the most recent changes in pillar).